Here are four of the most important museums in Athens. You might narrow it down to one, or choose to go to all of them!

 - If you are aged between 19-26 years old you are also sometimes entitled to the reduced price, so ask

-☞Related: Athens also has many important archaeological sites.
+☞ Related: Athens also has many important archaeological sites.
 Check out 10 of the best in Athens here

 Museum Of Cycladic Art

 The Cyclades is an archipelago in the Aegean which encompasses over 200 islands, including Santorini and Mykonos.
 The Early Cycladic culture spanned from 3200 BC to 2000 BC.
 Because there is no written record most of what is known has been gathered at cemeteries and site excavations.
-With these archaeologists have been able to piece together parts of this ancient civilisation.
+With these archaeologists have been able to piece together parts of this ancient civilization.
 Cycladic sculptors produced simple yet grand marble figurines, with many female figurines depicted in an upright stance with their arms folded.
 Many of these can be seen at the museum along with interactive exhibits and an extensive overview of this period and what is known of their way of life.

 ☞ Related: If you’re thinking of travelling beyond Athens and exploring the islands we can help with your itinerary